-If I receive NEH funding, may I also accept funding from other sources?
+If my organization receives NEH funding, may we also accept funding from other sources?

 Yes.
-We encourage applicants to approach a range of funders, as it is unlikely that NEH can support the full costs of a single program or series of programs.
+We encourage applicants to approach a range of funders, as production costs may exceed the award ceiling.
 Note that overlapping project costs between two or more federal award budgets is not permitted.
-In addition, other (non- NEH) federal funds may not be used to secure the release of federal matching funds.
+In addition, other (non-NEH) federal funds may not be used to secure the release of federal matching funds.

-Do I need to have already raised money from other sources in order to be competitive for an NEH award?
+Does my organization need to have already raised money from other sources in order to be competitive for an NEH award?

-No. However, NEH programmatic policy requires that commitments for full funding for the project from all sources must be in place prior to the start of production and the release of funds for Media Projects: Production Grants and Short Documentaries.
+No. However, NEH programmatic policy requires that commitments for full funding for the project from all sources must be in place prior to the release of NEH funds for Media Projects: Production Grants and Short Documentaries.